veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 * `/tenants/{tenantId}/users`

 ##### Update user extension properties
-To update the extension properties for a user using a JSON patch document, call the following endpoint with a PATCH method:
+To update the extension properties for a user using a JSON patch document, call the following endpoint using the PATCH method:
 * `/tenants/{tenantId}/users/{userId}`

 ## Service Bus